-Fiberglass planters were made to last.
-Whether placed indoors or outdoors, fiberglass plant containers are able to withstand adverse weather, foot traffic, UV rays and more while giving an attractive foundation to plant designs.
+Fiberglass planters are made to last.
+Whether placed indoors or outdoors, fiberglass plant containers are able to withstand adverse weather, foot traffic, UV rays and more while offering an attractive foundation to plant designs.

 Color Palette Availability

 Match any interior or exterior design with a wide selection of standard available colors.
-If you need to match a particular palette, some companies specialize in offering custom painted planters to match a RAL color code.
+If you need to match a particular color scheme, some companies specialize in offering custom painted planters to match a RAL color code.

 Call 800.869.9285 for more details on custom color options.